dbr2907/Introduccion_Sistemas_Embebidos_TM4C123GH6PM/README.md

 Author: David Josue Barrientos Rojas

-This work is licensed under a Creative Commons Attribution-NonCommmercial-ShareAlike 4.0 International
+This work is licensed under a Creative Commons Attribution 4.0 International

 This license lets others remix, tweak, and build upon this work non-commercially, as long as they credit the AUTHOR.